lpcp-contest/lpcp-contest-2025/problem-1/README.md

 # Discrete Tomography

 You need to find out what is inside a box, but are not allowed to open it.
 You can, however, measure densities across the box, like a tomograph.
 We have done this for one slice - can you reconstruct the object inside?
-Assume that the object slice inside is connected (one piece, diagonal connections are OK) and convex (no holes).
+Assume that the object slice inside is connected (one piece, diagonal connections are OK) and no holes.
 All densities (measured and in the object) are non-negative integers.
 The sums of the reconstructed object densities in each row and column must match the measurements.

 ## Input Format